DEFRA/software-development-standards/standards/quality_assurance_standards.md

 * No obvious performance issues (most transactions under 1 second, avoid transactions over 10 seconds)
 * No existing functionality has regressed

 Negative scenarios are just as important as positive ones.
 For example, "an admin user can export data" implies that "a standard user cannot export data".
+Routinely check errors in manual and automated tests.

 ## Accessibility